anisul-Islam/c-programming-documentation/README.md

 - C is case sensitive programming language.

-### 1.2 Translator Program
+### 1.2 Program?
+Translator Program?

+A program is a set of instructions to perfrom a task.

-A translator program is a software tool that translates code or instructions from one programming language into another.
+A translator program is a software tool that translates source code to object code (machine code / binary code).
+It ranslates code or instructions from one programming language into another.
 It plays a crucial role in the software development process, enabling developers to write code in high-level languages that are easier to understand and maintain, while the translator converts it into machine code that a computer can execute.
 There are several types of translator programs, each serving a specific purpose in this process:

 1. **Compiler:**
    - **Purpose:** A compiler translates the entire source code of a program written in a high-level language into machine code or another lower-level language in one go.
 It generates an executable file that can run independently.